iov-one/iov-core/docs/atomic-swap-protocol-v1.md

 ## Overview

-Two actors Alice (A) and Bob (B) agreed on a token exchange off-chain.
+Two actors Alice and Bob agreed on a token exchange off-chain.
 Both have one address on each blockchain X and Y.

 - Alice creates a secret key locally (called a "preimage") and stores it.
 - Alice creates a swap offer on X, the blockchain where her tokens live.
 This is